What are county and municipal levy limits?

 Do I need to complete the Levy Limit Worksheet if there are no adjustments to our allowable levy?

 Yes.
 Each county and municipality must submit a Levy Limit Worksheet to the Wisconsin Department of Revenue (DOR).
-You should review your allowable levy limit before adjustments in Section A to ensure your municipality's property tax levy is less than or equal to the allowable levy limit.
-If there are no adjustments, you would not enter any amounts in Section D, then submit.
+You should review your allowable levy limit before adjustments, shown in Section A, Line 8, to ensure your municipality's or county's property tax levy is less than or equal to the allowable levy limit.
+If there are no adjustments, you would not enter any amounts in Section D, instead, submit the auto-filled worksheet to DOR.

 What is our allowable levy limit?

 Use the Levy Limit Worksheet to calculate your maximum allowable levy for the current year.
-The starting number in this calculation is the prior year's actual levy (except if there was an excess levy in the prior year).
-The allowable adjustments may vary.
+The starting number in this calculation is the previous year's actual levy from the Statement of Taxes for municipalities or the State and County Apportionment Form for counties (except if there was an excess levy in the previous year) plus the current year's personal property aid payment.
+The allowable adjustments from Section D of the levy limit worksheet will vary by municipality and county.

 Complete the appropriate Levy Limit Worksheet: